t753/VPN-Lifeguard/Windows/VPN Lifeguard VB.Net/README.md

-Note: This version of VPN Lifeguard is a VB.Net application (the original by Phillipe was VB6).
+Note: This version of VPN Lifeguard is a VB.Net application developed in Visual Studio 2017 (the original by Phillipe was VB6).
 This application will monitor your connection and, if you get disconnected will kill your monitored applications, and attempt to restablish your connection, and restart your monitored applications.